razaibi/zaunic/README.md

-### Set Up Playbooks
+### Set Up Taskflows

-- Use the "playbooks" folder to feed your zaunic tasks.
+- Use the "taskflows" folder to manage your zaunic tasks.
 - Setup your YAML playbook in the folder.
 Below is a sample playbook:

 ```